sgago/thestudyguide/sysdesign/reverseproxy/reverseproxy.md

 # Reverse Proxies
-In short, reverse proxies are go-betweens, like a facade or abstraction, that sit between a client and the backend.
+Reverse proxies are go-betweens that sit between a client and the backend.
 They are an abstraction, a facade, that sits in front of websites.

 They can provide
+- Present unified view of microservice backend to clients
 - Load balancing
 - Security, like better DDoS protection
 - Caching